H4HWV2011/msjarvis-public-docs/thesis/15-pituitary-and-global-modes.md

 ## 15.5 Interaction with Optimization and Self‑Improvement

+As shown in Figure 15.1, optimization and governance processes read complexity labels and audit logs from memory and introspection and feed them back into the global control layer.
 Optimization and self‑improving components treat global controls both as constraints and as parameters to tune:

 ### WOAH optimization and versioning